Community Bee Gardens

 Bee Garden Locations

-The Honeybee Centre's Community Bee Gardens are located in City parks or on other City owned land.
+The Honeybee Centre's Community Bee Gardens in partnership with the City of Surrey are located in City parks or on other City owned land.
 There are 2 honeybee colonies in the centre of each garden.
 Honeybees are incredibly gentle and non-aggressive.

 - Cedar Grove Park